Matt-Ord/pseudopotential_calculator/README.md

 This package also contains functions to upload files to the HPC, and submit jobs remotely.

+The behavior of these functions can be configured using environment variables

+- `HPC_ACCOUNT`: The account used to submit jobs on the HPC
+- `HPC_USERNAME` : The user used to sign in to the HPC
+- `HPC_WORKSPACE` : The workspace used to upload files, the default being `/rds/user/{HPC_USERNAME}/hpc-work`

-By default, the username must be provided each time you log on, however by setting the HPC_USERNAME environment variable this can be skipped.
+By default, you will be promted each time these variables are required, but by setting the environment variable this can be skipped.

-If using VSCODE, place this in your .vscode/launch.json to automatically set the HPC_ACCOUNT variable
+If using VSCODE, place this in your .vscode/launch.json to automatically set the `HPC_ACCOUNT` and `HPC_USERNAME` variable

 ```json
 {